MatthewHeun/matsbyname/cran-comments.md

 improved documentation for `complete_and_sort()`.

-updates `test-coverage.yaml` to v4, adds features, and fixed bugs.
-Feature: new function `reallocate_byname()` reallocates some entries in a matrix to other rows or columns in proportion to remaining values in corresponding columns or rows.
-Bugfix: fixed an edge-case bug in `fractionize_byname()` when the matrix to be fractionized had only one row or column.
-See `NEWS.md` for additional details.

 ## Test environments (14 in total) and R CMD check results

 * Local macOS installation 15.7.3 (Sequoia), R4.5.2 (2025-10-31)